microsoft/Document-Knowledge-Mining-Solution-Accelerator/docs/DeploymentGuide.md

 > **Note:** Replace `<your-resource-group-name>` with the actual name of the resource group containing your deployed Azure resources.

+> **💡 Tip**: Since this guide is for azd deployment, you'll typically use the first command without the `-ResourceGroupName` parameter.

 If you run into issue with PowerShell script file not being digitally signed, you can execute below command:

 ```